 Social media is the most potent tool for promoting and marketing.
 Encourage your customers to post their photos edited using your presets with a unique hashtag, such as your store name, to help spread the word about your product.
 Hashtags can work as a contemporary version of word-of-mouth marketing.
 Don’t hesitate to ask your friends and family to share their experiences with your presets with their social media followers to gain more popularity.

 Acquiring knowledge of social media advertising is a valuable investment for promotion.
 Platforms such as Instagram, Facebook, and Pinterest offer paid advertising options that can attract a significant number of customers for a reasonable cost.
 Integrating paid social media ads into your marketing strategy can enhance visibility and sales potential.
+Establishing a partnership with Amazon Influencer is also a great option, and your marketing network will expand even further.

 To Sum Up